As a holiday, Thanksgiving sometimes feels like a mere front runner for Black Friday.

 Day three, three things.

 By the time we hit Day Twelve, we each have a whopping 78 items on our list.
 There are big things, little things, sweet-memories-kinds-of-things.
-Then, we enjoy reading them out loud as a family.
-We generally share our lists after our meal together, and this truly has become the highlight of our Thanksgiving Day.
+For many years, we have shared our lists together after our meal, and this truly has become the highlight of our Thanksgiving Day.

 Maybe you’d like to adopt this for yourself?
 It is certainly flexible.
 We don’t always get the chance to gather in an intimate family group on Thanksgiving Day itself.
 We just pick a different day, and adjust our start date accordingly.